|Value||Up to $25,000 for up to six months|

-Engage projects must be focused with specific short-term objectives.
-They can be at any point in the R&D spectrum that is consistent with the university's research, training and technology transfer mandate.
+An Engage project must be aimed at solving a company-specific problem through the generation of new knowledge or the application of existing knowledge in an innovative manner.
+It must be focused on specific short-term objectives and address a research challenge that lies within the natural sciences and engineering fields (see Guidelines for Selecting the Appropriate Federal Granting Agency).
+It can be at any point in the R&D spectrum that is consistent with the university's research, training and technology transfer mandate.
 All proposals require evidence of planning and sound budget justification and must clearly spell out the underlying assumptions, intended approaches, milestones and deliverables.
 The project must be scientifically sound and technically feasible.
-It must be aimed at solving the company-specific problem through the generation of new knowledge, or the application of existing knowledge in an innovative manner.
+As an Engage Grant aims to develop a research relationship between one applicant and one company, the project plan must detail interactions between the applicant and the company representative(s).

 Proposals are not eligible for an Engage Grant if they:

-As the purpose of an Engage Grant is to foster the development of a new relationship between a company and the academic researcher, there can be no existing or past relationship between the two parties, including a previous research collaboration with the company or any of its divisions, a consulting contract for longer than a few days, or involvement on the part of the academic researcher in the company.
+As the purpose of an Engage Grant is to foster the development of a new relationship between one company and one academic researcher, there can be no existing or past relationship between the person applying for funding and the company whose problem is being investigated through the project.
+Examples of an already established relationship include a previous research collaboration with the company or any of its divisions, involvement on the part of the academic researcher in the company, joint participation in a network-based research grant, or other evidence that an Engage Grant is not needed to foster a new research collaboration.
 Please consult your NSERC regional office for further information.

-The company must operate from a Canadian base and demonstrate clear intentions to further develop and apply any technology for the benefit of the Canadian economy (see Guidelines for Organizations Participating in Research Partnerships Programs).
-Startup companies may be considered, provided that they have been in operation for a minimum of 12 months.
+The company must operate from a Canadian base and demonstrate clear intentions and capacity to further develop and apply any technology for the benefit of the Canadian economy.
+Start-up companies may be considered, provided that they have been in operation for a minimum of 12 months.
 Holding companies and companies that are not able to further develop the technology in-house are not eligible.
-At minimum, an in-kind contribution from the company, reflecting their involvement in the project, is required.
-NSERC may limit the number of Engage grants that a company is involved in at any given time if its ability to implement the project results and sustain the collaboration appears to be limited.
+At minimum, an in-kind contribution from the company reflecting its involvement in the project is required and must be in keeping with the guidelines for eligibility and value of the contributions, including the maximum hourly rate for salary costs (see Guidelines for Organizations Participating in Research Partnerships Programs).
+NSERC may limit the number of Engage Grants that a company is involved in at any given time if its ability to implement the project results and sustain the collaboration appears to be limited.
 Please consult your NSERC regional office for further information.

-Due to the focus on a problem specific to the chosen company, and the short duration of this grant, any Intellectual Property (IP) arising from the project will belong to the company.
+Due to the focus on a problem specific to the chosen company and the short duration of this grant, any intellectual property arising from the project will belong to the company.
 While NSERC does not require that a research agreement be concluded between the host institution and the company, NSERC's Policy on Intellectual Property should be consulted to ensure that all parties, including any students involved, are aware of their obligations (refer also to “Graduate student involvement” below).

-Due to the short-term nature of this grant and its orientation towards solving a company specific problem with limited funds, resources should be concentrated exclusively toward the resolution of the problem and comply with the directives listed in the Use of Grant Funds.
+Due to the short-term nature of this grant and its orientation towards solving a company specific problem with limited funds, resources should be concentrated exclusively on the resolution of the problem and should be used in accordance with the directives listed in the Use of Grant Funds.
 The following additional limitations apply to this grant:

 Applications are evaluated on the following criteria: